About Projects Abroad

 Projects Abroad today

 Projects Abroad is still a family-run business, but twenty people now work in our office in Sussex, not far from the university where Peter Slowe used to teach.
-With over 600 trained staff in our destinations, and offering over 100 generic placements and a wide choice within these placements, we are now the world's leading overseas volunteering and gap-year organisation.
+With nearly 700 trained staff in our destinations, and 215 different types of projects and a wide choice within these placements, we are now the world's leading overseas volunteering and gap-year organisation.

 We also have recruitment staff working around the world, including offices all over Europe and further afield, from Tokyo to Toronto and from Adelaide to New York.